Shinjuku Area

 The Kabukicho gate in Shinjuku at night

-It’s a riot of neon, thronged with hosts inviting women into their clubs.
+into a riot of neon, thronged with hosts inviting women into their clubs.
+It’s easy to spot them, with their extravagant hair and elaborate outfits.

 Hosts calling in customers in Kabukicho